-Chemical cleaners are supposed to work, right?
+Commercial chemical cleaners are supposed to work, right?

-Wrong, pal.
+Not quite.
 If you’ve tried before, then you know what the DIY drain cleaning aisle looks like at Walmart: endless and confusing.
 Common brands like Drano and Liquid Plumr come in so many different formulas that it’s often too hard to determine which one will work for you.

 Unless you have the miniature camera to look inside your plumbing, like the professionals at Roto-Rooter Milwaukee do, then you won’t know for sure what’s clogging your drains, and the effective way to resolve it.
 One product may work on hair, but not on grease build up or vegetable peels, and if you don't know what's draining it you could be wasting your time with the wrong cleaning product.

-If one product fails (which, it usually does) DO NOT USE TWO CHEMICAL CLEANING PRODUCT.
+If one product fails (which, it usually does) DO NOT USE TWO CHEMICAL CLEANING PRODUCTS.
 Two cleaning products combined can have a negative reaction in the tight space of your drain, resulting in shattered pipes or hazardous material on you.
 Liquid drain cleaners are all dangerous if improperly used.

 Milwaukee Roto-Rooter has the tools to combat any drain clog situation—emergency or regular maintenance.
 Our professionals locate and identify the clog, use the proper equipment to safely get rid of it—like our powerful water jetting system—and ensure long-lasting results.